Yakovlev Yak-40: Operational history

 The first of five prototypes made its maiden flight on 21 October 1966, with production being launched at the Saratov Aviation Plant in 1967 and Soviet type certification granted in 1968.
 The type carried out its first passenger service for Aeroflot on 30 September 1968.
+In 1970, the type would experience its first fatal accident and hull loss with the crash of Aeroflot Flight Sh-4.
 In the 1972 version, a tailspin was removed.
 In 1974, new version was introduced, with non-stop flight distance increased.
 Also, the forward door on the right side of the fuselage changed its place – it was located together with the sixth window.

 In 1975, the last upgrade of Yak-40 took place – the number of cabin windows on the right side changed from nine to eight.

 By the time production ended in November 1981, the factory at Saratov had produced 1,011 or 1,013 aircraft.
 By 1993 Yak-40s operated by Aeroflot had carried 354 million passengers.
 As well as being the backbone of Aeroflot's local operations, flying to 276 domestic destinations in 1980, the Yak-40 was also an export success.
 In addition to this, Yak-40 became the first Russian/Soviet aircraft to get flying certificates from Italy and West Germany.
 It was demonstrated in 75 countries of the world, including the US, where orders for the Yak-40 were made.

 A total of 130 were exported to Afghanistan, Angola, Bulgaria, Cambodia, Cuba, Czechoslovakia, Equatorial Guinea, Ethiopia, Germany, Guatemala, Honduras, Hungary, Italy, Laos, Madagascar, Philippines, Poland, Syria, Vietnam, Yugoslavia and Zambia.

 As of July 2021, a Yak-40 has begun testing with an electric propeller engine in the nose of the aircraft.